 Want to increase urgency?
 You can get started with one of these templates:

 In ecommerce, it’s especially important for your new customers to see social proof because they probably haven’t seen your products in real life.
 When real customers attest to the quality and durability of your products, it addresses many natural concerns that people have before making a first purchase.

 You can increase conversions by showing customer testimonials, case studies, trust badges, or product reviews.
 Using positive comments from your social media pages is also a good idea.

 In the example below from American Eagle Outfitters, you can see a customer review on a product page:

 Here’s a great example of this optimization strategy:

 Asking for feedback from your users is a great way to understand where you need to make improvements to your site.

-And when you make it convenient for them to share their thoughts or entice them with an incentive, they’re more likely to help you out!
+And when you make it convenient for them to share their thoughts or entice them with an incentive, like credit card rewards, they’re more likely to help you out!

 8. Speed up your page

 Not only does improving your page speed lead to a better user experience and more conversions, but it also helps you rise in the ranks of search engines.
 Google and other search platforms analyze load speeds of the pages they index and prioritize pages that load quickly.